What opportunities will this course give me?

 Why is this course for me?

 You will learn through a combination of on and off-the-job training.
-You will attend college one day per week and spend the rest of your time earning and learning in the workplace.
+You will attend college on an agreed pattern and spend the rest of your time earning and learning in the workplace.

 The apprenticeship will cover a range of core requirements to become a Gas Engineer and develop apprentices knowledge, skills and behaviours.
 There will be a strong focus to develop apprentices technical knowledge and skills to include: